owuchangyuo/owuchangyuo.github.io/_pages/about.md

 # Recent News
 * Jul 4, 2021.
 One paper for unsupervised real rain removal has been accepted to ACM Multimedia (ACMMM).
 * Jun 20, 2021.
-One paper for aircraft landmark detection has been accepted to International Conference on Image and Graphics (ICIG).
+One co-author paper for aircraft landmark detection has been accepted to International Conference on Image and Graphics (ICIG).
 * Jun 13, 2021.
 One co-author paper for infrared small UAV target detection has been accepted to IEEE Geosci.
 Remote.
 Sens.
 Lett.
 * Febuary 28, 2021.
 One paper for real rain removal has been accepted to IEEE Computer Vision and Pattern Recognition (CVPR).
 * December 15, 2020.
 The source codes of the ASSTV, LRSID, LLRT, TLR, DMRN, OLRT have been uploaded.
 Latter, the source codes of HSI-DeNet, TSWEU, SPC would be upload soon.